Measurement events relative to temporal quantum reference frames: Introduction

 In standard quantum mechanics, systems evolve via the Schrödinger equation relative to an external background time.
 In general relativity, on the other hand, the metric determines the reading of rods and clocks, irrespective of any external background.
 The contrast between these two notions of time calls for a conceptual framework in which quantum systems evolve in the absence of an external time parameter.

-The Page-Wootters formalism proposes a solution to this problem.
-Inspired by the Wheeler-De-Witt equation \cite{Wheeler_1978},
+The Page-Wootters formalism proposes a solution to this problem in non-relativistic quantum mechanics.
+Motivated by the Wheeler-De-Witt equation \cite{Wheeler_1978},

 the Page-Wotters formalism \cite{Page_1983,Wootters_1984} poses that time evolution emerges from the correlations between the system of interest and a temporal reference frame -- a clock.
-The total system, composed by the system of interest and the frame, satisfies the so-called Hamiltonian constraint, \cref{eq:wdw}.
-Because $\ket{\Psi}$ does not depend on any external background time, the approach based on \cref{eq:wdw} is referred to as "timeless" quantum mechanics.
+The total system, composed of the system of interest and the frame, satisfies the so-called Hamiltonian constraint, \cref{eq:wdw}.
+Because $\ket{\Psi}$ does not depend on any external background time, the approach based on \cref{eq:wdw} is referred to as ``timeless'' quantum mechanics.
+For a review of the Page-Wootters formalism, see \cref{appendix:page_wooters}.

 Although the Page-Wootters formalism reproduces time evolution in a timeless setting, the formalism has been criticized \cite{Kuchar_2011, Unruh_1989}.
-In particular, Kucha{\v{r}} noted that the post-measurement states of the formalism do not satisfy \cref{eq:wdw} and predict inconsistent probabilities for two time measurements \cite{Kuchar_2011}.
+In particular, Kucha{\v{r}} noted that the post-measurement states of the formalism do not satisfy \cref{eq:wdw} and predict inconsistent probabilities for two-time measurements \cite{Kuchar_2011}.
 A more detailed review of Kucha{\v{r}}'s criticisms is given in \cref{appendix:kuchar}.

 In the current literature, there are two different ways to resolve Kucha{\v{r}}'s criticisms.
 The first route, which we call the \HSL (\HSLshortnospace) approach, has been taken by \cite{Hoehn_2021} (see also \cite{Dolby_2004}).
 It is based on time-translation invariant operators, which are inspired by Dirac quantization \cite{Dirac_2001,Henneaux_1992} and time-reparametrization invariant observables in quantum gravity \cite{Bojowald_2011,Bojowald_2011a,Gambini_2004,Gambini_2009, Rovelli_1990,Rovelli_2014,RovelliC_2009}.
 The second approach, which we call the \GLM (\GLMshortnospace) approach, was pursued by \cite{Giovannetti_2015}.
-In this approach, the idea is to modify the constraint to describe the measurement dynamically (the same idea was also pursued in \cite{Hellmann_2007, Mondragon_2007}).
+In this approach, the idea is to modify the constraint to describe the measurement dynamically (the same idea was also pursued in \cite{Hellmann_2007,Mondragon_2007,Aharanov1961}).
 More specifically, the modified constraint couples an ancillary system to the clock and the system to be measured, and a measurement on the ancilla reveals the outcome of the measurement on the system.